Cataland: Why the Fuss?: Abstract

-\section{Abstract}
+\chapter{Abstract}

-The main objects of noncrossing Catalan combinatorics associated to a finite Coxeter system are noncrossing partitions, sortable elements, and cluster complexes.
-The first and the third of these have known Fuss--Catalan generalizations, for which we provide new viewpoints.
-We introduce a corresponding generalization of sortable elements as elements in the positive Artin monoid, and show how this perspective ties together all three generalizations.
+The three main objects in noncrossing Catalan combinatorics associated to a finite Coxeter system are noncrossing partitions, clusters, and sortable elements.
+The first two of these have known Fu\ss-Catalan generalizations.
+We provide new viewpoints for both and introduce the missing generalization of sortable elements by lifting the theory from the Coxeter system to the associated positive Artin monoid.
+We show how this new perspective ties together all three generalizations, providing a uniform framework for noncrossing Fu\ss-Catalan combinatorics.
+Having developed the combinatorial theory, we provide an interpretation of our generalizations in the language of the representation theory of hereditary Artin algebras.